dariolitardi/smartecgrepo/README.md

 1. The last beat
 1. The second to last beat
 1. The third to last beat
-1. The average of the ten beats
+1. The average of the last ten beats

 ### The machine learning algorithm
 The Machine Learning algorithm used is [K-nearest neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm).